fsagrahari23/fsagrahari23/README.md

 - 🌱 I’m currently learning Rust , devops, and Machine Learinig
 - 💞️ I’m looking to collaborate on devops projects
 - 📫 How to reach me Email:monuagrhari854@gmail.com
-- 😄 Pronouns: All is well , Do good be good
+- 😄 Pronouns: All is well , Do good be good , Plant grow by cultivation and people grow by education
-- ⚡ Fun fact: I am try to be serious but no takes me
+- ⚡ Fun fact: I am try to be serious but no one takes me

 <!---
 fsagrahari23/fsagrahari23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.